vanessly/league-of-legends-analysis/README.md

 - The **response variable** is the `position` column, which identifies the role each player fulfilled during a match: `top`, `jng`, `mid`, `bot`, or `sup`.
 We chose this variable because our goal is to infer a player’s role solely from their post-game performance statistics—such as kills, assists, gold earned per minute, and damage dealt per minute—rather than using manually labeled or externally sourced data.

 ### Evaluation Metric
 - We chose **accuracy** as our primary evaluation metric.
-Since the five roles are fairly balanced in the dataset and carry equal importance, accuracy is an intuitive and straightforward way to measure how often our model correctly predicts a player’s role.
-If the class distribution were more imbalanced or if misclassifying certain roles carried different costs (e.g., support vs. mid), we might consider metrics like **F1-score** or **weighted precision/recall** instead.
+Since the five roles are fairly balanced in the dataset and carry equal importance, accuracy is the most intuitive way to measure how often our model correctly predicts a player’s role.

 ### Information Available at Time of Prediction
-Our model is designed to use only **post-game player statistics** (e.g., kills, deaths, assists, gold earned, damage per minute) that are known at the time the game concludes.
-We **exclude draft picks, team-level objectives, or opponent statistics**, as these would not be reliable or player-specific indicators for individual performance patterns.
-This ensures that the features used are consistent with what would be available if we were trying to infer a player's role after the game, without relying on predefined labels or external metadata.
+- Our model is designed to use only post-game player statistics (e.g., kills, deaths, assists, gold earned, damage per minute) that are known at the time the game concludes.
+We exclused draft picks, team-level objectives, or opponent statistics (we did this during the data cleaning stage), as these would not be reliable or player-specific indicators for individual performance patterns.

 ## Step 4: Baseline Model
 ### Baseline Model